gebertdominik/ckad-notes/01_application_design_and_build.md

 Cronjobs work in a similar manner to Linux jobs, with the same time syntax.
 The **CronJob** operator creates a **Job** operator at some point during the configured minute.
 Depending on the duration of the pods a Job runs, there are cases where a job would not be run during a time period or could  run twice; as a result, the requestd Pod should be idempotent.

-An option `spec` field is `.spec.soncurrencyPolicy` which determines how to handle existing jobs, should the time segment expire.
+An option `spec` field is `.spec.concurrencyPolicy` which determines how to handle existing jobs, should the time segment expire.
 If set to `Allow`, the default, another concurrent job will be rin and twice as many pods would be running.
 If set to `Forbid`, the current job continues and the new job is skipped.
 A value of `Replace` cancels the current job and the controlled pods, and starts a new job in its place.